 The Golden Triangle in India is a popular route for tourists who want to get a good taste of the country and see some of the major attractions.
 The route includes Delhi, Jaipur and Agra.
 This post will explain a bit more about the Golden Triangle, as well as how to get between each place and a few things to see when you get there.
+Another option should you prefer is to go on a tour.

 Most people will fly in and out of Delhi so it’s probably the best place to start.
 Delhi will give a great insight into India’s way of life and is a wonderful start to your journey.
 Getting around Delhi will take some time as it can get quite busy so I recommend having a look at things to do in the city before you arrive.
 A few of the highlights include: